borebrian2021/Moringa-Quiz-Project-Javascript/README.md

  [Go Back to the top](#Screenshot)
 ### Live Link
 - Click this link to view the live application https://borebrian2021.github.io/Moringa-Quiz-Project-Javascript/
+### Figma Link
+- Click this link to view the figma design of this project https://www.figma.com/file/MYat56ANGYAA2FQpkcapnx/Untitled?node-id=0%3A1
 ### Technology  Used
 * HTML - which was used to develope the structure off the pages.
 * VANILLA CSS - which was used to style the User Interface.